 Are you willing to invest your money yourself?

 The cheaper term life insurance option makes financial sense only if you plan to grow your wealth on your own (through other products e.g. endowment plans, retirement annuities or investments).
 Once the term ends, you do not get further financial benefit and you will need to depend on your savings/investments.
-If you are not willing to do that, then a whole life might make more sense.
+If you are not willing to do that, then a whole life insurance plan might make more sense.

-Term life insurance plans are more suitable if you are confident that your children will be financially independent by the end of the term.
+Term life insurance plans are more suitable if you are confident that your children will be financially independent by the end of the plan’s term.
 If your child has a health condition that might stop him/her being financially independent, then either opt for a whole life insurance plan or a term life insurance plan that covers the maximum age (usually age 99).

 Learn more about how to manage your insurance policies and identify your coverage gaps.

 To get in touch, you can WhatsApp us at +65 8750 0688 and we’ll get back to you.
 Alternatively, leave your details below and we will contact you at your convenience.

 PolicyPal helps you plan and reach your financial goals with personalized portfolio comparison.
 Manage your insurance digitally, wherever you are.

 - Here are six things you can do to keep yourself safe when cycling!